THE SUPERIOR PEOPLE’S COURT OF HO CHI MINH CITY

 From the date of the application for judgment execution, the judgment debtors must pay monthly interest on the delayed amount corresponding to the time of enforcement delay according to the interest rates prescribed in Article 468 of the Civil Code.
 2015.

-In case the judgment or court decision is enforced as per regulations in Article 2 of the Law on enforcements of civil judgments in Viet Nam, the judgment creditor and judgment debtor are lawfully allowed to reach an agreement on judgment enforcement, request judgment enforcement, be subject to voluntary execution or coercive judgment enforcement in compliance with regulations in Article 6, 7 and 9 of the Law on Enforcement of Civil Judgments, and the effective period of judgment enforcement shall comply within provisions in Article 30 of the Law on Enforcement of Civil Judgments.
+In case the judgment or court decision is enforced as per regulations in Article 2 of the Law on enforcements of civil judgments, the judgment creditor and judgment debtor are lawfully allowed to reach an agreement on judgment enforcement, request judgment enforcement, be subject to voluntary execution or coercive judgment enforcement in compliance with regulations in Article 6, 7 and 9 of the Law on Enforcement of Civil Judgments, and the effective period of judgment enforcement shall comply within provisions in Article 30 of the Law on Enforcement of Civil Judgments.

 The Appellate Judgment shall take legal effect from the date of pronouncement.